TC Energy Earnings Call Transcripts

 -

-A landmark CAD 1 billion loan guarantee enables up to 72 Indigenous communities to acquire equity in major pipeline assets, marking the largest Indigenous partnership in Canadian history.
-The deal sets a new standard for economic reconciliation, providing generational prosperity and a model for future collaborations.
+A landmark CAD 1 billion loan guarantee enables up to 72 Indigenous communities to acquire equity in major pipeline assets, marking the largest Indigenous partnership in Canadian history and setting a new standard for economic reconciliation and shared prosperity.
+This model is expected to influence future deals across sectors.

 -